Fully Dynamic All Pairs All Shortest Paths: Background

 \section{Background}

-Our fully dynamic APASP algorithm builds on the approach used in the elegant fully dynamic APSP algorithm of Demetresu and Italiano~\cite{DI04} for unique shortest paths (the `DI' method).
-It also builds on the decremental APASP algorithm in~\cite{NPR14b} (the `NPR' method).
-We now briefly review these two methods, and then we give an overview of our method for fully dynamic APASP.
-The rest of the paper presents our method and its amortized complexity.
+Our fully dynamic APASP algorithms build on the approach used in the elegant fully dynamic APSP algorithm of Demetresu and Italiano~\cite{DI04} for unique shortest paths (the `\DIe' method).
+Initially, the \DI method solves the \decremental APSP problem.
+Then, the authors extend it to a fully dynamic algorithm.
+For APASP, in~\cite{NPR14b} the authors present an \decremental algorithm (the `\NPRe' method).
+However, its extension to a fully dynamic algorithm for APASP presents several challenges that we address in our results.
+We now briefly review these two methods (\DI and \NPRe), and then we give an overview of our methods for fully dynamic APASP.